-The Qing dynasty 清 (1644-1911) continued this office, but in 1667 reduced it to one person (except in Jiangsu, which continued to be administered by two buzhengshi), rank 2B, and split up the territorial responsibilities of Jiangnan 江南 (into Jiangsu and Anhui), Huguang 湖廣 (into Hubei and Hunan) and Shaanxi (into Shaanxi and Gansu).
-Two further commissioners were later added, one for the metropolitan province of Zhili 直隸 (today Hebei) and one for Xinjiang, resulting in a total number of 18 provincial administration commissioners during the late Qing period.
+The Qing dynasty 清 (1644-1911) continued this office, but in 1667 reduced it to one person (except in Jiangsu, which continued to be administered by two buzhengshi), rank 2B.
+The administration commissioners were responsible for the regions of Jiangnan 江南 (into Jiangsu and Anhui), Huguang 湖廣 (into Hubei and Hunan), and Shaanxi (into Shaanxi and Gansu), respectively.
+Two further commissioners were later added, one for the metropolitan province of Zhili 直隸 (today Hebei), and one for Xinjiang, resulting in a total number of 18 provincial administration commissioners during the late Qing period.

-The institutions under the jurisdiction of the administration commission were the registry (jinglisi 經歷司, headed by registrars, jingli 經歷), the records office (zhaomosuo 照磨所, headed by proofreaders, jianjiao 檢校, and staffed with record keepers, zhaomo 照磨 and various clerks, dianli 典吏 and zandian 攢典), the judicial secretariat (liwensuo 理問所, headed by judicial secretaries, liwen 理問), the miscellaneous manufacture service (zazaoju 雜造局), and the provincial mint (baoquanju 寶泉局).
+The institutions under the jurisdiction of the administration commission were the registry (jinglisi 經歷司, headed by registrars, jingli 經歷), the records office (zhaomosuo 照磨所, headed by proofreaders, jianjiao 檢校, and staffed with record keepers, zhaomo 照磨 and various clerks, dianli 典吏 and zandian 攢典), the judicial secretariat (liwensuo 理問所, headed by judicial secretaries, liwen 理問), the miscellaneous manufactures service (zazaoju 雜造局), and the provincial mint (baoquanju 寶泉局).
 The commissioner himself was assisted by two administration vice commissioners (zuo canzheng 左參政, you canzheng 右參政), and two transmission commissioners (zuo canyi 左參議, you canyi 右參議).